The Enemy of the World

 Me: Well, she does have a very nice arse.

 Sue: I like Astrid.
 She’s brave, she can fly a helicopter and she doesn’t piss about.
 Is she the next assistant?
 They could just leave Victoria behind in Cornwall.
-It really wouldn’t bother me if they did.
+It wouldn’t bother me if they did.
 Don’t kill her, though.
 Just dump her somewhere nice.

 Sue: This is very James Bond.
 I wonder what it looked like when they blew that helicopter up.
 That is frustrating.
 The photo looks nice, though.

-It seems that the Doctor is the spitting-double of Salamander, a ruthless megalomaniac who is currently dominating the United Zones Organisation with his high-tech thingamy whatsit.
+The Doctor just happens to be the spitting-double of Salamander, a ruthless megalomaniac who is dominating the United Zones Organisation with his high-tech thingamy whatsit.

 Sue: Is he French?
-No, wait, he’s German… or maybe he’s Spanish?
+No, wait, he’s German.
+Or Spanish, maybe.

-Me: That’s close enough.
+Me: Close enough.
 He’s Mexican.

 Sue: Mexican?
 Mexican?!
-Are you joking?
+Are you ****ing joking?

 Episode 2

 Sue: The Doctor looks like the Milk Tray man in that jumper.
 It’s a good look for him.
-And all because the lady loves… bad Mexican accents.
+“And all because the lady loves… bad Mexican accents.”

-Salamander is an endless source of fascination for Sue, and she perks up whenever he’s on-screen.
+Salamander is an endless source of fascination for Sue, and she perks up whenever he’s on screen.
 She’s not convinced by his wardrobe, though.

 Sue: It’s Inspector Clouseau meets Speedy Gonzales.
 This is supposed to be funny, isn’t it?

 Sue: Are Jamie and Victoria boyfriend and girlfriend now, or is that just part of their cover?
 Have they started dating yet?
-I’m really curious.
+I’m curious.

 Episode 3